aidanln/comp2501-final-project/GameFiles/readme.txt

 - There are also 3 buyable weapons, which were described above, that can be bought with points

 5. [1] Movement and transformations
-- 5.1 [0.4] All movement is handled through setting user's position
+- 5.1 [0.4] All movement is handled through setting position and rotation values, which are modified with transformations, which are then rendered using transformation matrices.
-- 5.2 [0.6] Movement is done with either physically-based or parametrically-based motion.
+- 5.2 [0.6] Player movement is physically-based, enemy movement is parametrically-based.

 6. [0.5] Collision detection
 - Direct collision between game objects handled with circle-to-circle collision detection, and all projectile collisions handled with ray-to-circle collision detection.

 7. [0.5] Game world
 - 7.1 [0.25] camera scrolling (updates based on player position)
-- 7.2 [0.25] tiled game background (background is much bigger), uses seperate sprite geometry
+- 7.2 [0.25] tiled game background (background is much bigger), uses separate sprite geometry

 8. [1] Particle systems
-- One particle system for the player as a trail
+- All bullets have a 'fire trail' particle system behind them, and the player has an aura around them.
+These are done with distinct geometry setups and vertex/fragment shaders.

 9. [1] Hierarchical transformation of a chain of at least three links
 - Made new arm object class (3 sprites - base, link(middle object), saw), chaser object contains 3 children, each child's position is based off of parent